-Wait, I can get a good home loan deal as a freelancer?
+Freelancers can still get a good home loan deal!

-It may seem unfair that banks treat you differently as soon as you leave your full time employment.
-Suddenly, banks become conservative the moment you turn into a freelancer.
-In their eyes, you’re no longer a prime borrower.
+It may seem unfair that banks treat you differently as soon as you leave your full time employment, particularly if you become a freelancer.

 Why do banks have problems with freelancers?